 I hope we're going to get through it.

-Did he tell you what transpired in the TRM?
+Did he tell you what transpired in the time?

-I was also president when present when he and President Putin both gave us a sense of what they discussed in the meeting that followed immediately after.
+I was also president when he and President Putin both gave us a sense of what they discussed in the meeting that followed immediately after.

-I also had the chance to speak with Sergey Lavrov twice about the Russian view on what takes place.
+I also had the chance to speak with Sergei Lavrov twice about the Russian view on what takes place.

 No, I haven't.